ashhadsheikh/ashhadsheikh.github.io/_posts/2020-06-20-grpc-and-protobuf-introduction.md

 ### Code

-We’ll create a calculator service which takes the input values along with an operation and returns a result.
+We’ll create a calculator service which takes input values along with an operation and returns a result.

 Before writing server and client, we first need a contract between client and server which specifies inputs, outputs and methods.
 We'll create  `calculator.proto` file for this
 ```